 Madeleine Mitchell has a distinguished career as violin soloist, chamber musician, dedicated teacher and artistic director.
 She has performed in some 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.

 Madeleine Mitchell has performed concertos with orchestras such as the St Petersburg Philharmonic, Polish Radio and Czech Radio Symphony, Munich and Wurttemberg Chamber, Royal Philharmonic and other London orchestras, Kiev Radio/TV, Bahia Orchestra Brazil and for the BBC.
 She is a frequent recitalist of all the standard repertoire as well as works written for her by well-known composers.
 Her recitals have included Lincoln Center (including representing Britain at the festival UKinNY), Sydney Opera House, Seoul Center for the Arts, and many festivals including the BBC Proms and as Artist-in-Residence at the Canberra International Music Festival.
-Her recent engagements have included China, recitals in London at Wigmore Hall, Vienna, Singapore and Moscow, a tour of the USA, Elgar Violin Concerto in Russia and a new violin concerto written for her with BBC National Orchestra of Wales which will feature on her forthcoming album of world premiere recordings of violin works by established UK composers, accompanied by RCM piano professor, Nigel Clayton and Madeleine's former RCM student Cerys Jones.
+Her recent engagements have included China, recitals in London at Wigmore Hall, Vienna, Singapore and Moscow, a tour of the USA, Elgar Violin Concerto in Russia and a new violin concerto written for her, recorded live with BBC National Orchestra of Wales which featured on her recent album of world premiere recordings of violin works by established UK composers, accompanied by RCM piano professor, Nigel Clayton and Madeleine's former RCM student Cerys Jones.

-Her discography available in the RCM library includes many widely acclaimed recordings: Violin Songs - Classic FM CD of the Week and In Sunlight: Pieces for Madeleine Mitchell (by MacMillan, Nyman, Woolrich, Osborne, Woolrich, Elias, Powers, Montague and Jones) both with pianist Andrew Ball; FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards), 2 albums for Naxos - Alwyn Chamber Music and the violin music of Howard Blake with the composer; British Treasures - romantic early 20C violin sonatas; Hummel violin sonatas, Frank Bridge chamber music and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording.
+Her discography available in the RCM library includes many widely acclaimed recordings: Violin Songs - Classic FM CD of the Week and In Sunlight: Pieces for Madeleine Mitchell (by MacMillan, Nyman, Woolrich, Osborne, Woolrich, Elias, Powers, Montague and Jones) both with pianist Andrew Ball; FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards), Violin Muse, 3 albums for Naxos - Alwyn Chamber Music and the violin music of Howard Blake with the composer; British Treasures - romantic early 20C violin sonatas; Hummel violin sonatas, Frank Bridge chamber music and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording.
 Her recording of MacMillan's Motet with solo violin was BBC Music Magazine's CD of the Month.
 She has also recorded music for films and television.

 Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, with Ida Haendel subsequently as Hon President, celebrating the fiddle across the arts, receiving wide media coverage and featuring several RCM violinists and RCM archive portraits, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.